Unobtrusive, Unposed, Natural, Relaxed, Authentic Wedding Photography in Scotland

-I am based in North Berwick, near Edinburgh, in Scotland, and am happy to work at any venue in Scotland and the UK.
+I am based in Dunbar, near Edinburgh, and am happy to work at any venue in Scotland and further afield.

 Please use the tabs at the top of the page to navigate through this site.
 There’re Questions to ask your prospective Scotland wedding photographer on this page.
 There’s a gallery of photos from one wedding on the Weddings page, and you can see what previous couples have written about me on my Reviews page.

 There’s an 'Advice for Brides and Grooms’ page, with other links to useful tips for couples planning their wedding.

 If you’d like to view a complete set of wedding photographs, there’s a virtual album here, or a gallery of images here.

 Finally, please get in touch via the contact page and tell me about your plans, and to find out if I am available on your wedding date.